Authentic Signs of the Day of Judgement (Advanced)

 The answer is: Allah has hidden them beyond our ability to find just like He hid Dajjal on an island.
 There are many supernatural things about the Day of Judgement, and all of them are within Allah’s power.
 Allah knows best where they are.

-Another view some scholars have held is to say Yajuj and Majuj in the Hadith of Zainab symbolize some group who will attack Muslims.
+Another view some scholars have held is to say Yajuj and Majuj in the Hadith of Zainab refer to a group who will attack Muslims.
 They may refer to the Mongols or to some other group.
 They say it was a dream the Prophet (SAW) saw, and dreams can be symbolic.
 As for the Hadith of Nawwas, they say the hadith is not strong enough to rely on as evidence.

 As for the original Yajuj and Majuj of Dhul-Qarnayn and Dhul-Qarnayn’s wall, they say those were a people in the past and the wall may or may not exist any more.